emmercm/www/src/blog/_if-it-doesnt-page-me.md

 - **High CPU, low available memory, OOMs, high I/O.**

   So what if my service or DB has high CPU or is using a lot of memory if it's still within its availability and latency SLOs?
-I'd actually rather my services
+I don't want to be paged for a situation that had minimal customer impact and possibly autore

 ---